murnax/kong-docker-compose/README.md

 - "kong-database" is the only service that has on dependencies on other services
 - "kong" and "kong-migration" will depend on "kong-database"
 - "dashboard" depends on "kong"

+We set restarting policy on "kong" service to "always" because this service depends on migration status on "kong-database" that is handled by "kong-migration" that is a self-terminated service that will be removed after finish execution, so "kong" can not depend on "kong-migration".

+### Todo:
+- Integrate [Kongfig](https://github.com/mybuilder/kongfig) to setup upstream services.